aragalie/dotfiles/README.md

 ## Chezmoi

 The latest version of my dotfiles are managed with [Chezmoi](https://chezmoi.io).
-I was using [Dotbot](https://github.com/narze/dotfiles/tree/dotbot) & [Ansible](https://github.com/narze/dotfiles/tree/ansible) before.

 ### TODOs